-As 22nd BG B-26s of 22nd BG finishing bombing Japanese forces in the area, at 8:15am eight Vals and 12 Zeros (infact, only seven: five from Tainan Kû and two from 2nd Kû) attacked No. 1 Strip (Gurney Field).
+At 8:15am eight Vals and 12 Zeros (in fact, only seven: five from Tainan Kû and two from 2nd Kû) attacked Gurney Field (No. 1 Strip).
 Anti-aircraft gunners claim 12 enemy shot down.
 The Tainan Kokutai Zeros strafe LB-30 Liberator AL-818 already destroyed on the ground, and two are damaged by ground fire.
-Allied fighters shot down two dive bombers: D3A1 Koyamada and D3A1 Yoshinaga and four Zeros (all from Tainan Kokutai.
-Lost are A6M3 piloted by Yamashita, A6M3 piloted by Yamashita and A6M3 piloted by Ninomiya were shot down.
-A6M3 piloted by Kakimoto ditched and was later taken prisoner.
+Allied fighters shot down two dive bombers: D3A1 pilot Koyamada and D3A1 pilot Yoshinaga and four Zeros (all from Tainan Kokutai.
+Lost are A6M3 pilot Joji Yamashita (KIA), A6M3 pilot Sadao Yamashita (KIA) and A6M3 pilot Ninomiya (KIA).
+A6M3 pilot Kakimoto ditched and was later taken prisoner.

 August 31, 1942 (Air Raid No. 6)

-Before midday, 7 Mitsubishi bombers attacked No. 1 Strip from 15,000' and were hit by AA fire.
+Before midday, 7 Mitsubishi bombers attacked Gurney Field (No. 1 Strip) from 15,000' and were hit by AA fire.

 September 7, 1942 (Naval Bombardment)

 (IJN) Japanese warships bombard Milne Bay to cover the withdrawal of Japanese troops from the area.